ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 5\.
 Click **Create** to save your changes.

-## Edit or edit an existing shipping method
+## Edit an existing shipping method

 1\.
 In the left panel, go to **Commerce** -> **Shipping methods**.